- Family and Parenting»

 The day you pick up your child is indescribably joyful.
 Nothing really prepares you for the love you will feel.
-Your dream is coming true..everything you have wanted to be!
+Your dream is coming true..everything you have always wanted!
 The waiting has been unbearable and it is hard to believe that today that wait will come to an end!
 It is almost incomprehensible!

 1. It's ok to feel that way

-The biggest gift I gave myself was permission to have my emotions-whatever they were-without self judgement.
-Excitement, fear, joy, panic.
-It is ok to feel whatever you are feeling!
-Just as a mother goes through delivery pains, your brain is preparing you for the emotions of parenthood.
-This self care will always be important to maintain Turn to friends who have adopted, family, support groups or a therapist to be sure you feel heard and understood.
-Secure your own oxygen mask first so you can help others!
+The biggest gift I gave myself on this journey was permission to experience my emotions-whatever they were-without judgement.
+Excitement, fear, joy, panic-whatever I felt, it was ok!
+Just as a mother goes through labor pains before delivery, your brain is preparing you for the emotions of parenthood.
+This self care will always be important to maintain.
+Reach out to friends who have adopted, family, support groups or a therapist to be sure you feel heard and understood.
+I call this " Securing your own oxygen mask first, before you help someone else".
+It is vitally important.

 Secure your own oxygen mask first so that you can help others.
 This applies to adoptive parenting!— Megan Swope

 2. Just say YES to meals and help

 You are a new parent and as such, say YES to offers of help.
-You are NOT superwoman.
+You are NOT superheroes.
 Let people share these acts of kindness and receive them without guilt.
 You will someday pay it forward.
 It is what we are supposed to do as humans.
 Circle in and support each other.
-Let them.
+Let friends bless you!